Mega Man 6

 - B: Exit option.

 This question mark is stored in the same bank as the stage select graphics.
-It's possible that this was used as a placeholder graphic during development, as was the case in Mega Man 5.
+As seen in a pre-release screenshot, it was used as a placeholder graphic during development on the stage selection's Robot Masters portraits, as was the case with Mega Man 5.

-All graphics and text were moved down in the North American version to make room for the larger title.
-"Game Start" was changed to "Press Start".
+As was typical of the time, the North American title screen ditches the episodic subtitle (translated as "The Greatest Battle Ever!!").
+In addition, all graphics and text were moved down to make room for the larger title and "Game Start" was changed to "Press Start".

-Another text change: "Push Start" was changed to "Press Start".
+On the stage selection, "Push Start" was changed to "Press Start".
+Mega Man Anniversary Collection reverts this change.